zpaolo11x/Arcadeflow/README.md

 - 'Fade title on video' : Fades game title and decoration when the video is playing
 - 'Video delay multiplier' : Increase video load delay
 - 'Generate missing title art' : If no game title is present, the layout can generate it
-- '❗ Vertical arcade videos ❗' : Enable this option if you are using 9:16 videos from the Vertical Arcade project
+- 'Vertical arcade videos' : Enable this option if you are using 9:16 videos from the Vertical Arcade project
 - Decorations
 - 'Game not available indicator' : Games that are not available will be marked with a red cross overlay
 - 'New game indicator' : Games not played are marked with a glyph